cf73/idisaved2/content/collections/pages/semiotics.md

         text: Semiotics
       -
         type: text
-        text: ", the theory\_that deals with questions concerning meaning, cognition, reference, truth, and reality, recognizes that there are degrees of involvement.
-Since communication depends entirely on the creation of “signs,” semiotics is the “theory of signs”.\_"
+        text: ", the theory\_that deals with questions concerning meaning, cognition, reference, truth, and reality, recognizes that there are degrees of involvement. "
       -
+        type: text
+        marks:
+          -
+            type: bold
+        text: "Since communication depends entirely on the creation of “signs,” semiotics is the “theory of signs”.\_" -
     type: paragraph
     content:
       -
         type: text
+        text: "The philosopher-semiotician\_Charles Sanders Peirce defined the " -
+        type: text
+        marks:
+          -
+            type: bold
-        text: "The philosopher-semiotician\_Charles Sanders Peirce defined the sign as something which stands to somebody for something in some respect or capacity:"
+        text: 'sign as something which stands to somebody for something in some respect or capacity' -
+        type: text
+        text: ':'
       -
         type: text
         marks: